 1. Plan Now and Don’t Procrastinate.

-R&B legend Etta James was 72 when she passed Read more...
+R&B legend Etta James was 72 when she passed away last week, Read more...

 Danielle and Andy Mayoras, co-authors of Trial & Heirs: Famous Fortune Fights!, share their Trial & Heirs Estate Planning Resolutions for 2012 with FOX 2 News.